SoftUni/Programming-Basics-Book-JS-EN/chapter-03-simple-conditions-exam-problems.md

 ### Hints and Guidelines

-In order to solve the task, we read the input data, write a few conditional statements, do some calculations and print the result.
+To solve the task, we read the input data, write a few conditional statements, do some calculations and print the result.

 #### Processing the Input Data